The How To Use Loco Translate With MyListing guide will show you how to easily change the text associated with the theme and associated plugins.

 - With the Source text selected, enter the new text you would like to see (ex.
 Choose Listing Package), in the English (United States) translation section

-Prior to the Loco Translate plugin is installed, the /wp-content and /wp-content/themes folders of your WordPress installation do not contain a languages folder.
-The /wp-content/themes/my-listing folder does contain a languages folder.
+Prior to the Loco Translate plugin is installed, the /wp-content and /wp-content/themes folders of your WordPress installation do not contain a languages folder, however, the /wp-content/themes/my-listing folder does contain a languages folder.

-- From here, follow the same steps as with the MyListing theme
+- Follow the same steps as when translating the MyListing theme